Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 Microhome Living

 If you want even more money, consider working as a contractor putting in basements.
-One of my friends, a well-to-do pharmaceutical representative, grumbled how he made less money than his uneducated brother-in-law who worked six months of the year building basements, netting him over $350,000 (adjusted for interim inflation).
+One of my friends, a well-to-do pharmaceutical representative, grumbled how he made less money than his uneducated brother-in-law who worked six months of the year building basements, netting him over $350,000 (adjusted for interim inflation in 2009 dollars).
 Furthermore, he usually arranged his deals so he was paid in cash, which enabled him to hide most of his income from the IRS.

 Perhaps you want a job that is less intellectually demanding than building basements.
 If so, do what I used to do: mow lawns.
 At my peak, I earned wages that are now equivalent to $100 per hour.
 And that was just payment for my own labor.
 If I were smarter, I would have hired people to work for me, paid them $20 per hour, and kept the rest as profit.
 I could also build more of my inventions that increase the efficiency of lawn mowing, thus decreasing the time required to mow a yard.
 Customers pay for getting their lawns mowed, not for how many hours you waste on mowing with antiquated technology.

 Still more examples?
 Genital teaching associates make up to $120 per hour for helping medical students learn to perform genital and rectal exams (Details magazine, September, 2004).
 An advertising copywriter reported in Newsweek magazine that he made up to $100 per hour for inducing people to buy things they did not need.
 Forbes (June 9, 2003) magazine said that a celebrity chef can make $150,000 per year (some undoubtedly make much more than that) for, I might scornfully add, helping people clog their arteries.
 According to the February 12, 2007 issue of Forbes, an experienced watchmaker can earn well over $110,000.
 For tantalizing men, ABC-TV's 20/20 said that strippers can make $2000 per day—about three times what I made in the ER.
+An episode of CNN’s This is Life with Lisa Ling included a stripper who earned up to $3000 per evening, which is likely about $500 per hour.
+If she worked as many hours per year as I did to become a doctor, she could make $2.86 MILLION per year!
 Some strippers gripe about how hard their job is, but learning anatomy is more arduous than revealing it.

 A life coach who advertises in a local paper charges $165 per hour.
 What qualifies her to be a life coach?
 She claims to have read a book on this subject and taken an online course that anyone with a credit card could sign up for.
 After this ridiculously short period of "training," she feels that she is somehow worth $165/hour.
 Perhaps there are life coaches who truly are worth more than doctors who save people's lives (ahem!), but every person I've met who wanted to be a life coach was a woman with a screwed-up life that could serve only as an example of what not to emulate.
 Other than a credit card and a pulse, the most essential prerequisites for becoming a life coach are an immense ego and endless chutzpah.